algolia/docsearch-website/docs/who-can-apply.md

 ---

-We built DocSearch from the ground up with the idea of improving search on large technical documentation.
-For that reason, we are offering a free hosting version to all online technical documentation.
+We built DocSearch from the ground up with the idea of improving search on large technical documentations.
+For this reason, we are offering a free hosting version to all online technical documentations.

-We're always sad to have to turn down applications, but with the number of requests we receive everyday, we've had to focus on fair criteria.
+We're always sad to have to turn down applications, but with the number of requests we receive every day, we've had to focus on fair criteria.
 We hope you understand.

 ## The checklist